 In order to become a certified nursing assistant, it is necessary to successfully complete a state-approved nurse aide training program.
 Program options range from one month accelerated program to a couple of months training program and consists of between 30-60 hours of classroom instruction and 75-100 hours of supervised clinical training.

 Once you complete a state approved training program you will also need to pass the Competency Exam (state exam) near you in order to hold a valid CNA license.

 These training programs are offered throughout in community colleges, private colleges and universities, medical training centers and online schools.
 A list of suitable training programs may be found on your State Nursing Board of State Department of Health.

-Should I considered CNA classes that are offered online?
+Are CNA classes that are offered online a wise choice?

-You may also opt to attend online classes to complete your CNA training program if you are already employed or a have a small family.
+Yes, you may also opt to attend online classes to complete your nursing assistant training, particularly great if you are already employed or a have a small family and are time-constricted.
 An online CNA training offers almost the same coursework as a traditional classroom set-up.

 When considering attending an online class, you should research well the school you intend to attend.
-You should familiarize yourself with the best school that offers the best program that can adequately prepare you for the certification examination.
 You should only attend online schools that are authorized to provide accredited training programs.